mrocklin/thesis/blas-lapack-implementations.md

 #### Elemental

-Elemental\cite{Poulson2010} forks FLAME (listed above) to handle distributed memory parallelism.
+Elemental\cite{Poulson2010} forks FLAME to handle distributed memory parallelism.
 Elemental breaks the fundamental model of fixed blocks/tiles, instead employing a more dynamic scheduler.

 #### Matrix Algebra on GPU and Multicore Architectures (MAGMA)